PaulWuhu/mastermind/README.md

 * The frontend is responsible for rendering the game interface and handling user input.
 2. Backend(Server)
 * The backend handles getting the number, stores user data, and communicates with the database.
-* Handel user user authentication and authorization with JWT
+* Handle user user authentication and authorization with JWT
 3. Database(sqlite)
-* store user data, such as username ,password, win and lose amount
+* Store user data, such as username, password, win and lose amount

 ## Diagram
 ![Drawing ](img_for_readme/drawing.png)